SOMBALAK

 Don is a senior Yolŋu man from Galiwin’ku and Gurrumul’s brother-in-law.
 His status is that of a cultural leader, also known as Djungaya.
 In that role he has responsibility for cultural and family matters for some clans in North East Arnhem Land.

-His grandmother was taken by Makassan people and eventually passed away in Makassar.
+The Makassan people took his grandmother, and she eventually passed away in Makassar.
 In the 1980s Don travelled there to see the burial site.

-At the inaugural elections in East Arnhem, NT, held in October 2008, Don was elected as one of the first councillors for the East Arnhem Shire Council (Gumurr Marthakal Ward region).
+Don was elected as one of the first councillors for the East Arnhem Shire Council (Gumurr Marthakal Ward region) during the inaugural elections in East Arnhem.st Arnhem, NT, in October 2008.
 His duties included representing the interests of all the region’s residents, providing leadership and guidance, and participating in the council’s deliberations and community activities.

 From 2019 – 2023, Don co-directed Buŋgul, based on Gurrumul’s posthumously released album, Djarimirri (Child of the Rainbow).
 Receiving glowing reviews in most major Australian cities and festivals, Buŋgul allowed audiences to immerse themselves in Yolŋu music and dance combined with Europe’s musical tradition.